 DIOCESAN YOUTH EVENTS

 Peer Ministers lead fellow students in the call to serve others both locally through opportunities mentioned on individual ministry pages and by serving as sponsors at diocesan youth events.
-Events highlighting the year include Fall Fun Fest, MIQRA, and MEGA-camp.
+Events highlighting the year include Miqra and MEGA-camp.

 MIQRA (meek-rah), a Hebrew word meaning “reading,” refers to the ancient Jewish practice of gathering at the local synagogue to hear a public reading of scripture.
 MIQRA is a weekend retreat, shaped to meet the needs of contemporary youth, that focuses on the Bible and allows teens to discover what’s in it, why we should care, and how to read it.
 MIQRA is an annual gathering held over Martin Luther King Day weekend.